 In order to make it in business you have to be confident, brash and outgoing.
 You need to have superior people and social skills to get others on side and be an instinctive expert in PR.
 Or so the theory goes.
 And without doubt there are some prime examples of this being true.
 Just look at Richard Branson, a man with an easy charm and constantly popular public image.

-However, you don’t have to have swagger and confidence to run a major multinational organisation.
+However, you don’t have to have swagger and confidence to run a major multinational organisation (though it can help).
 In fact, many of the best CEOs are quiet, shy and introverted.
 Being less about show and more about focus has allowed some introverted people to become the world’s biggest business leaders.
 Their qualities of determination, focus, and quiet concentration have been the driving force behind their success.

 A new infographic from YourTradeBase has taken a closer look at 13 of the world’s most successful introverted CEOs.
 Here’s a small selection of some of the names that made the list.